 Judges, who are volunteers chosen from the faculty and university community, will take a number of factors into account when assessing the essays, including the scope of each collection, its thematic unity, and its personal value to the collector.

-Entry forms, examples of winning essays, and information on how to enter are online here.
+Entry forms, examples of winning essays, and information on how to enter are available on the Neureuther Competition page.
 Winners will be announced in April.
 For more information, contact Director of Communications Kimberly Singer.